By CLIFF BRUNT

 Of all the work I’ve done covering Purdue the past seven years, I’ve never been asked more about a single thing than about that photo.
 A photographer was kind enough to tell me how it could have been done better, but the extreme amateur nature of the shot, in my opinion, made it more authentic.

 An impressive senior season that saw him win the Lowe’s Senior Class award and that dynamic first half against Kansas sealed his legacy.

 One other circumstance offered a look at where Hummel stands in Indiana lore.
 He recently was booed by a pro-Indiana Hoosiers crowd when he was shown on the big screen at a Pacers-Orlando game.
 One fan questioned how anyone could possibly boo Robbie Hummel, but as one IU fan astutely put it, “It’s Indiana.”
 True, but they don’t boo unless you’re special.
 It’s the kind of respect money can’t buy.
 Hummel should take a bow – as pro wrestler Triple H often has said, when he’s the bad guy and the fans boo, it all sounds like cheers.

 For the record, I’ve only had one Twitpic approach that level of views – a pic of Drew Brees playing an XBox game against a girl during Super Bowl week that got more than 10,000.
 I’ve been looking for my next “Hummel” photo the past year.
 I might be looking for a long, long time.

-Note: The author covered Purdue basketball for the AP for seven years and still covers the Boilermakers as a freelancer for the AP.
+Note: The author covered Purdue basketball for the AP for seven years and now covers the Thunder, Oklahoma and Oklahoma State for The AP in Oklahoma City.